anioji94/CV/README.md

 #### Project Management

 - Through Maker's Academy, I have been involved with managing Projects with a randomly selected group of teammates.
 We would be set a task which needs to be completed within a few days.
 Given our short timeframe, it was imperative that we learn a new programming framework and make something presentable in that short timeframe.
-- The trick was to spend a couple days at the beginning planning our goals and making them acheiveable without compromising quality.
+- The trick was to spend a couple days at the beginning planning our goals and making them acheivable without compromising quality.
 Sticking to a few goals and aiming to make a polished final draft is key.

 #### Self Learning